StormAtronach/Morrowind75/README.md

 Sophisticated Save system is configured to auto-save every 10 minutes.
 You can change this in the MCM

 Magicka of the Third Era is a "balancing" mod for magic which I think is cool.
-I have included a custom version which allows you to have a vanilla-ish experience with cast chances.
-Feel free to configure in the MCM if you prefer otherwise.
+I have included a custom version which allows you to have a vanilla-ish experience with ajusted cast chances.
+In the MCM, choose the "Hybrid" option in the dropdown menu.

 # If you want a "purist" vanilla experience
 Disable everything under the Immersion and Cool Stuff, Alternate Starts, and Magic separators in MO2.
 Run TES3Merge from the MO2 executable dropdown, and you are ready to go.